Coronavirus Job Retention Scheme & Sick Pay Relief

 The aim of this intervention is to prevent such staff, unable to work during this situation, from being laid off and made redundant.

 Initially, this scheme applies for up to three months.
-It is possible to bring back any staff that have been laid off, since 28 February 2020, if these employees are brought back into the workforce.
+It is possible to bring back any staff that have been laid off if these employees are brought back into the workforce.

-It is also possible to rotate staff or indeed to vary staff, bringing them into and out of the scheme, as business needs dictate, but employees must be on furlough for a minimum of three weeks at a time.
+It is also possible to rotate staff or indeed to vary staff, bringing them into and out of the scheme, as business needs dictate, and employees may be flexible in terms of furlough, so that they can mix work/ furlough.

 The scheme includes company directors and those on zero hour contracts and variable hours, with a set procedure for determining the level of pay to be as fair as possible.

-In terms of directors, this means that 80% of the director’s salary as at 28 February 2020 will be funded by HMRC for directors put onto the scheme, up to £2,500 per year.
+In terms of directors, this means that 80% of the director’s salary will be funded by HMRC for directors put onto the scheme, up to £2,500 per year.
 Please note this does not include dividends.

 Regarding variable and zero hour employees, those who have been employed for over a year, the salary will simply be a monthly average of their earnings for the past 12 months OR the same month’s earnings from the previous year, IF this is higher.